Nanook/GrindCore.net/GettingStarted.md

 ### CompressionOptions.Dictionary (tuning)

-For algorithms that support detailed tuning (notably the LZMA family: LZMA, LZMA2 and Fast?LZMA2), use `CompressionOptions.Dictionary` to provide encoder-specific settings.
+For algorithms that support detailed tuning (notably the LZMA family: LZMA, LZMA2 and Fast-LZMA2), use `CompressionOptions.Dictionary` to provide encoder-specific settings.
 The Dictionary object is intentionally algorithm-agnostic; encoders map the relevant fields to native parameters.

+> **Note**: Fast-LZMA2 has sophisticated native multi-threading support and uses its own internal parameter system.
+Dictionary options are automatically mapped to appropriate native Fast-LZMA2 settings.

 Common useful fields for the LZMA family:
 - `DictionarySize` — dictionary size in bytes (most impactful for ratio/memory).